tasmota/docs/docs/OpenTherm.md

 ```
 ----

-This integration provides an implementation of the OpenTherm protocol.
+!!! info "Implementation of OpenTherm protocol"

 OpenTherm integration is based on OpenTherm protocol specification v2.2 and works with all OpenTherm compatible boilers.

 OpenTherm protocol requires a simple low voltage two-wire connection to the boiler, but voltage levels (7..15V) still much higher than ESP8266 levels, which requires OpenTherm Adapter.